laurijuhani/Rouhijat/README.md

 </div>
 <hr>

-A modern web application built with a Next.js frontend and Node.js backend for managing player stats, blog/history posts and games
+A modern web application built with a Next.js and Node.js for managing player stats, blog/history posts and games

 # Table of Contents